GEO FixAI search readiness check

 Meta-ExternalAgent explained: what it is and what to do

-Meta-ExternalAgent is a user-agent string linked to Meta crawling activity.
-When it appears in logs, handle it with the same rigour as GPTBot or ClaudeBot: decide whether to permit it, align robots.txt and edge rules, and watch HTTP status codes.
-Do not block or allow based on the name alone — check current Meta documentation and your traffic patterns first.
-Permitting Meta-ExternalAgent does not guarantee citations or referral traffic from Meta products.
+Meta-ExternalAgent is a bot user-agent string linked to Meta crawling activity.
+When it appears in logs, treat it like other AI or search crawlers: decide whether to allow it, align robots.txt and edge rules, and watch HTTP status codes.
+Do not rely on one blanket rule; check current platform documentation and your traffic patterns.
+Allowing a crawler does not guarantee citations or referral traffic.

 How to evaluate Meta-ExternalAgent safely

-1. Confirm the user-agent in logs and record requested URL paths.
+1. Confirm the user-agent in logs and note which URLs it requests.

-2. Decide allow, limit or block based on business and legal requirements.
+2. Choose policy: allow, limit, or block based on business and legal needs.

-3. Align robots.txt and WAF or CDN settings with that decision.
+3. Align robots.txt and WAF or CDN behaviour with that decision.

 4. Monitor response codes and request volume after changes.